-While this is not a YA I think with the humor, big personalities and urban fantasy elements this novel will find itself at home with fans of Cassandra Clare's City of Bones.
-Cliff Nielsen also does the cover for this one.
+While this is not a YA I think with the humor, big personalities and urban fantasy elements this novel has will find itself at home with fans of Cassandra Clare’s City of Bones.
+Cliff Nielsen does the cover art for both series.

 The second novel in the series River Road will be released in hardcover in November 2012.

 * Thanks to TOR books and Cassandra Ammerman for this finished copy!

 Win 1 finished copy of Royal Street By Suzanne Johnson